"Foxfire" diamond in the rough, origin Diavik Mines; Approx. 187 carats. Photo by Michelle Z. Donahue, Courtesy Smithsonian Institute

 Causes & Effects of Fluorescence

-When it takes over a billion years to form in the earth’s mantle, you will likely absorb atomic quantities of your neighbouring minerals and gases.
-Trace elements absorbed in these minuscule quantities during the growth phase, such as aluminium, boron or nitrogen can cause diamonds to fluoresce.
-The variations caused in the atomic structure of the diamond crystal then act as a trigger.
+While it takes over a billion years to form in the earth’s mantle, a diamond is very likely to absorb atomic quantities of the neighbouring minerals and gases present.
+Trace elements such as aluminium, boron or nitrogen absorbed in these minuscule quantities during the growth phase can cause diamonds to fluoresce in varying colours.

 Strongly fluorescent diamonds GIA